Hwange Solar Power Station: Location

 The power station is located in the community of Cross Mabale, in the city of Hwange, in Hwange District, in Matabeleland North Province, in western Zimbabwe.
 Hwange is located about 463 km northwest of Bulawayo, Zimbabwe's second-largest city.
 This is approximately 103 km southeast of Victoria Falls, Zimbabwe, at the international border with Zambia.

 Overview

 The power station is designed to have capacity of 50 megawatts, developed in several phases.
 The first phase was of 5 megawatts.
 As of July 2022, the power station was entering constriction of the second phase of 10 megawatts to bring new total capacity to 15 MW.
 Subsequent phases are expected to expand the power station to the designed capacity.

 Construction

-The first phase of the this project, with capacity of 5 MW, cost US$7.5 million.
+The first phase of this project, with capacity of 5 MW, cost US$7.5 million.
 The contractors were Soventix SA, Excess Africa and Proconics, all South African companies.
 As part of this development, SolGas constructed a new 33kV transmission line, measuring approximately 28 km from Cross Mabale to the ZETDC substation at Dete to evacuate the power to the grid.